Affiliate Disclosure: As an Amazon Associate, I earn a commission from qualifying purchases made on Amazon.com.

 Diners can order from their sandwich menu all day, and I whole-heartedly recommend the Kettle Chicken on Ciabatta served with a side of your choice.
 I expected chunk chicken but the panini-pressed sandwich came with sliced deli meat, bacon, cheese, and fresh spring mix greens, which I appreciate.

-Most people seem to use the drive-thru window, but I preferred eating breakfast inside while reading a magazine.
+Most people seem to use the drive-thru window, but I prefer eating breakfast inside while reading a magazine.
 Located near the community college’s stadium, it’s a convenient place to pick up a flavored Lotus Energy Drink before or after a game.

 The menu features pages of burgers, comfort classics like ribeye or country fried steak dinners.
 My merlot mushroom cheeseburger was dripping with cheese served with a choice of side.
 I order the sweet potato fries to dip into homemade honey mustard sauce, a combo flavor bomb.
 The Happiness Burger and Philly Burger are also solid choices.